kamalbuilds/SmartNFTs/README.md

-# TBA with Personalised SmartNFTs for Users.
+# SmartNFTs

-Own Brand NFTs which contain your assets along with a Loyalty NFT.
+Lets Users bring life to their Brand NFTs which contain your assets along with a Dynamic Loyalty NFT which increases its level  using chainlink Automation and CCIP as the user purchases more product of that brand.

-Take action like Investing in Pools.
-Connect to Ethereum.
-All as your NFT.
+Users NFT now has the power to take action like Investing in Uniswap Pools.

+🚀 Connect to 9 chains that we support seamlessly with the best UX.

 TBA - https://mumbai.polygonscan.com/address/0xb983f7e345fe5493d8abb63ae1ab52ec372b4f19